-- i. deliver a mix of retail, commercial and community uses is provided on ground level that incorporate public spaces for social interaction, - ii. ensure uses at podium level are active uses that support casual surveillance, - iii. provide building and landscape design features that integrate pedestrian activity and include high-quality visual appeal, such as feature building entries, - iv. ensure buildings address both street frontages, and - v. truncates built form, where necessary, to enable the delivery of deep planting, sub-tropical, shade trees and reinforce the priority of pedestrian and street based social activity.
+- i. deliver a mix of retail, commercial and community uses is provided on ground level that incorporate public spaces for social interaction, - ii. ensure uses at podium level are active uses that support casual surveillance. - iii. provide building and landscape design features that integrate pedestrian activity and include high-quality visual appeal, such as feature building entries, - iv. buildings address both street frontages, - v. built forms are truncated where necessary to enable the delivery of deep planting, sub-tropical, shade trees and reinforce the priority of pedestrian and street based social activity.